Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 Who can submit an event and/or opportunity?Toggle

 Any individual or organisation that is running an event or has a job opportunity for members.
 If you are a member of the Genesis Network, you will be able to post any opportunities or events you may have directly to the website.
 If you are an individual or organisation who is not a member of the Genesis Network, email either email@example.com or firstname.lastname@example.org with details on your opportunity or event and we will get back to you on how to submit.
-The Network is not a means to market shows unless there are ticket discounts on offer.
-This does not include 2 for 1 offers.
+The Network is not a means to market shows unless there are complementary tickets on offer.

 How do I start a conversation on the forum?Toggle

 When you access the forum on the Creators Program website, you will see the forum topics which are all focused on what you need or may need advice on.
 To start a conversation please click into a topic thread and add a reply.
 If there are no forums currently answering your need, feel free to begin your own.

 4) I want to know more about your opportunities and projects